CopterExpress/clover/docs/en/auto_setup.md

   <arg name="aruco" default="true"/>.
   ```

-  This will acticate the ArUco marker detection module.
+  This will activate the ArUco marker detection module.
 - Open the file `aruco.launch`:

   ```bash